© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of Roman wall is a scheduled monument protected by Historic England under reference 1002102.
 View the official record →

-The Remains of Roman wall is a scheduled ancient monument located in Gloucestershire, comprising stonework that survives from the Roman period of occupation in Britain.
+Remains of Roman wall is a fragmentary structure located in Gloucestershire that dates to the Roman period of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002102.

 Remains of Roman wall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002102.